metagenomics/submg/README.md

   - If you cloned the repository:
     - Switch into the directory that you just cloned
 - Run `python -m pip install .`
-- Run `submg-cli download_webin` which will download a compatible version of the `.jar` file for [ENA's Webin-CLI tool](https://github.com/enasequence/webin-cli).
+- Run `submg-cli download-webin` which will download a compatible version of the `.jar` file for [ENA's Webin-CLI tool](https://github.com/enasequence/webin-cli).
 - Use `submg-cli` to run the command line interface or `submg-gui` to run the graphic user interface (not recommended for submitting large datasets)
-  - Make sure to download ENA's webin-CLI, either through the gui or by running `submg-cli download_webin`
+  - Make sure to download ENA's webin-CLI, either through the gui or by running `submg-cli download-webin`

 ## Local Installation - Windows (GUI Standalone)
 If you only intend on using the graphic user interface (GUI), you can download an executable from the [releases page](https://github.com/metagenomics/submg/releases) (`submg_win_gui.exe`).